Satisfactory Academic Progress (SAP)

 Appeal Process

-The Satisfactory Academic Progress Appeal form is available in Goldlink (locate the Financial Aid card and select the Satisfactory Academic Progress Appeal).
+The Satisfactory Academic Progress Appeal form is available on the Financial Aid Card in Goldlink (locate the Financial Aid card and select the Satisfactory Academic Progress Appeal).
 All communication regarding SAP appeals will be sent to the student’s MWSU email account.

 The decision of the University Satisfactory Academic Progress Committee is final.